kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 - **Hold** time is right after the clock edge where the inputs must not change
 - **Clock to output time** is the total time after the clock edge needed for flip flop to produce a stable output

-## 5.5 Analysis of Synchronous Sequential Circuits
+## 5.5 Design & Analysis of Synchronous Sequential Circuits
 Clock driven circuits with memory elements.

 One design procedure, given state diagram or state specifications: